Skip to Topics in This Article

 Setting Up Organization Permissions

 - The customer works with CivicPlus Consultant to create Groups in the Organization that will push to the HCMS and front-end.
 A System Admin Group should be created for the customer front-end site administrators.
 Additional Groups are often created for each department, major division, service or process.

 - Users (staff content editors) are added to Groups as Members or Owners.

 Step 2: HCMS Groups

-Groups entered in the Platform should now display in the Groups section of the HCMS.
-Each group from the Platform will default to a “Reader” role.
-Reference the roles below to determine which Platform Groups need access to the HCMS and modify accordingly:
+Groups entered into the Organization should now display in the Groups section of the HCMS.
+Each group from the Organization will default to a “Reader” role.
+Reference the roles below to determine which Organization Groups need access to the HCMS and modify accordingly:

 - Owner: Full access and rights to the HCMS - has access to everything

-- Developer: Full access to everything except for backups, clients, roles, languages, and more section
+- Developer: Full access to everything except for backups, customers, roles, languages, and more section

 - Publisher: Can only access Content and Assets

 - Author: Can only access Content and Assets